- Everything HK-47 says. But, lets try to get the good ones.

 "Later, I found out they would say prayers to the Hairless One before venturing into the Shadowlands.
 Harumph, Hairless One.
 I used to have plenty of hair, I tell you."

-When asking him why he stayed on Kashyyk
+- When asking him why he stayed on Kashyyyk

-Asking Jolee of what he know about Korriban.
+- Asking Jolee of what he knows about Korriban.

 Jolee: "Why not shoot them where they stand?
 It would at least be more direct."